HumLow/Foundation-RFCs/README.md

 # The HumLow Foundation's RFCs
 Collaborate on RFCs and take part in shaping the way forward for the HumLow Foundation.

-All RFCs can be accessed at https://humlow.github.io/Foundation-RFCs/ Make contributions and suggestions through the GitHub Repository: https://github.com/HumLow/Foundation-RFCs/
+All RFCs can be accessed at https://humlow.github.io/Foundation-RFCs/ <br>
+Make contributions and suggestions through the GitHub Repository: https://github.com/HumLow/Foundation-RFCs/

 All RFCs use licence [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) unless otherwise noted.